-This course provides an overview of concepts from Health l and ll.
-Professional Growth l, Self and Others l and ll, Healing l, and Nursing Practice l, ll, lll.
+This course provides an overview of concepts from Health I and II.
+Professional Growth I, Self and Others I and II, Healing I, and Nursing Practice I, II, III.
 This course emphasizes the role transition from a licensed practical nurse or a registered psychiatric nurse to a baccalaureate nurse.
 After successful completion of the Nursing Transition Program, students may enter Registration Term IV of Bachelor of Science in Nursing Program.